 Edward died in 1946 aged 69 at St Andrew’s Hospital, Northampton.

-It must’ve been a very sad state of affairs for the whole family.
+It must have been a very sad state of affairs for the whole family.
 I may find out more as I transcribe more diaries.
 The 1899 one is missing, and I don’t know why.
 Maybe it was all too much in that year and Kate destroyed it.
 We will probably never know.

 If you are interested his mental health records, they are below:-